daleas0120/loss_landscapes_demo/README.md

 - ipympl
 - jupyter

 An additional package, `loss_landscapes` is cloned from [this repo](https://github.com/marcellodebernardi/loss-landscapes) as a command in the notebook.

 Any attempt at a `cuda` compatible installation is omitted, and the `dgl` dependency for `alignn` is ignored.

+# yaofehlis
+If I get an error, it may be CUDA installation related.